According to Hoyle...

 an audio.
 Beginning with the 1998 conference (the one which introduced Mac

-attendees with DVD sets of the QuickTime movies from conference (you can see
+DVD sets of the QuickTime movies from conference

 the DVD sets and made the videos available to download via iTunes, at no charge